CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

   * NOT: The program serves over 3,000 autistic people.

 #### Hearing
 Use the term “deaf” as an adjective to describe those with significant hearing loss.
-One can also use the term “partially deaf” or “hard of hearing” for those with less significant hearing loss.
+You can also use the term “partially deaf” or “hard of hearing” for those with less significant hearing loss.

 #### Vision

 A person without vision is blind.
-A person with some vision can be “legally blind” or is identified as having “low vision.”
+A person with some vision can be “legally blind” or can be identified as having “low vision.”

 #### Gender and sexuality
 Whenever possible, use neutral language for titles.

 * **Example:** Chairperson, firefighter, police officer.

-#### LGBT
+#### LGBT (lesbian, gay, bisexual, transgender)

-Refer to the LGTB or LGBTQ community as a single acronym, although a reference to the meaning, spelled out, should be included for first reference.
+Refer to the LGTB or LGBTQ community as a single acronym.
+As with all abbreviations, spell it out at first use and use the acronym thereafter.

 * **Example:** Jones has long been a champion of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community and reaffirmed his commitment in a the speech on Thursday.